Game

 3. Discuss which energy makers learners can do on their own and which to ask for help from a trusted adult.

-4. Assess understanding with the following questions:
+4. Reflect on the lesson with the following questions:

 Q: How many hours of sleep do you need each night?

-A: Children need 9 to 12 of sleep every night.
+A: Children need 9 to 12 hours of sleep every night.

-Q: Name some fit recharge energy maker choices.
+Q: Name some recharge energy maker choices.

-A: Acknowledge examples such as: Turn off screens at least one hour before bed; get 9–12 hours of sleep each night; follow a bedtime routine; relax by doing a puzzle (or quiet activity); relax while reading a book; play outside.
+A: Acknowledge examples such as: turn off screens at least one hour before bed; get 9–12 hours of sleep each night; follow a bedtime routine; relax by doing a puzzle (or quiet activity); relax while reading a book; play outside.

 Challenge